7 min read

 New table or new view?

-Managing your docs overall table schema is paramount for creating docs that will be easy to maintain and scale with your team.
-Tables in Coda have the ability to be connected and communicate with each other.
-A table that is connected to another table is called a view (learn more about views here).
-When making new content in Coda, it is often best practice to use the One Big Table schema to keep all of your information connected.
-Before creating any new tables, we always want to take a look and see if instead of starting from scratch, we can create a connected view to an existing table instead.
-This guide will walk you through how to decide if you should make a new table OR create a connected view.
+Choosing the right table structure is key to keeping your docs easy to maintain and scale with your team.
+In Superhuman Docs, tables can be connected to one another.
+A table that connects to another table is called a view.
+When building new content in Superhuman Docs, it is often best to use the One Big Table approach so your information stays connected in one place.
+Before creating a new table, first check whether you can create a connected view of an existing table instead.
+This guide will help you decide whether to create a new table or a connected view.

 What you'll learn: